trevorlinton/webkit.js/README.md

 * **DONE** ~~Integrate libpng.js (rather than depending on browser pass through decoding to a buffer)~~
 * **DONE** ~~Integrate libjpeg-turbo.js/libjpeg.js (rather than depending on browser pass through decoding to a buffer)~~
 * **DONE** ~~Integrate zlib (rather than depending on browser pass through decoding to a buffer)~~
-* **In Progress -**Use embind/cppfilter.js to automatically generate all the WebCore C++ interfaces (derived from WebCore.exp.in) directly into JavaScript, then simply reuse existing webcore demos/examples.
+* **Bad Idea -** ~~Use embind/cppfilter.js to automatically generate all the WebCore C++ interfaces (derived from WebCore.exp.in) directly into JavaScript, then simply reuse existing webcore demos/examples.~~
-* **Bad Idea -** ~~Generate a webkit.js API based on the WebCore C++ interfaces exported to JavaScript with embind/cppfilter.js.~~
+* **In Progress -**Generate a webkit.js API based on the WebCore C++ interfaces exported to JavaScript with embind/cppfilter.js.

 License